dpgilbert/ShortTrack/babymaker/batchsubmit/README.md

 the job .out and .err files should be located in the job_logs directory the submission log should be in submit_logs

+## Verify outputs and resubmit as needed

-4) To verify that jobs ran and produced all the output files, first run sweepRoot to check all output root files.
+To verify that jobs ran and produced all the output files, first run sweepRoot to check all output root files.
 ``` bash
 git clone git@github.com:cmstas/NtupleTools.git
 cd NtupleTools/condorMergingTools/libC